16arsal/ES-205-CEP-Project/README.md

 - Developing a web application for investors to leverage insights generated from this project.

 ## Contact Us 📧
-Feel free to reach out for any further questions or discussions about the project.
+Feel free to reach out for any further questions or discussions about the project on any of the github account the inside commit section.